ionous/tell/README.md

 Changes
 -----

-0.3 - 0.4:
+0.3 -> 0.4:
-	- adopted the golang (package stringconv) rules for escaping strings.
+	- adopt the golang (package stringconv) rules for escaping strings.
-  - simplified the attribution of comments in the space between a key (or dash) and its value.
+  - simplify the attribution of comments in the space between a key (or dash) and its value.
-  - changes the decoder api to support custom sequences, mirroring custom maps; package 'maps' is now more generically package 'collect'.
+  - change the decoder api to support custom sequences, mirroring custom maps; package 'maps' is now more generically package 'collect'.
-  - encoder writes empty sequences as empty arrays
+  - encoding/decoding heredocs for multiline strings
-  - encoder writes heredocs for multiline strings
+  - encoding/decoding of simple sequences as arrays